Post job

 Audiovisual specialists are skilled professionals who focus on the effective operation of audiovisual systems and technology.
 These specialists are required to maintain and troubleshoot audio, video, and lighting equipment that are used in broadcasts and recordings.
 They must connect, tune, and configure audio-video setups to ensure high-quality broadcasting while operating software to control the AV technologies.
 Audiovisual specialists must also monitor live feeds as well as prepare teleprompters with scripts.

-There are some key differences in responsibilities as well.
-For example, a producer responsibilities require skills like "work ethic," "client relationships," "project management," and "cross-selling."
+There are some key differences in the responsibilities of each position.
+For example, producer responsibilities require skills like "work ethic," "client relationships," "project management," and "cross-selling."
 Meanwhile a typical audio visual specialist has skills in areas such as "visualization," "unity," "audio visual support," and "sales floor."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 On average, audio visual specialists reach similar levels of education than producers.
 Audio visual specialists are 3.8% less likely to earn a Master's Degree and 0.5% less likely to graduate with a Doctoral Degree.